 LINK has been instrumental in pursuing amendments to legislation inserting clauses laying down general duties on government and "public bodies".
 General duties on sustainable development have been successfully inserted into several bills, including the Climate Change (Scotland) Act 2010 and improved the general biodiversity duty in the Nature Conservation (Scotland) Act 2004.
-A general duty to protect and enhance the marine environment was inserted into the Marine (Scotland) Act (2010).
+A general duty to protect and, where appropriate, enhance the marine environment was inserted into the Marine (Scotland) Act (2010).
 Government has almost always opposed the insertion of such duties, often using the argument that they are not required in legislation because they arise from international obligations and are, therefore, part of both the normal legal and administrative processes.
-LINK's response has been to argue that setting the duties within Scots Law adds clarity and real political weight to them as opposed to lack of clarity we have witnessed in relation to our pursuit of the substance of, for instance, the Aarhus Convention obligations of the Scottish Government.
+LINK's response has been to argue that setting the duties within Scots Law adds clarity and real political weight to them as opposed to the lack of clarity we have witnessed in relation to our pursuit of the substance of, for instance, the Aarhus Convention obligations of the Scottish Government or the European Landscape Convention.

 The very small numbers of cases involving environmental law to come before the Scottish Courts means that we have little if any case law to test the meaning and efficacy of general duties.
+It may be that the terms of general duties are so vague and caveated as to be unenforceable.
 They are an undoubted advantage as we pursue policy objectives, providing the desired clarity and political weight that might persuade Government to avoid a legal conflict, but the question must be asked as to the real outcome of the pursuit of general duties in legislation.
 Have they been a successful means of pursuing policy change and progress?
 If so, how effective have they been and are other strategies required?

 One alternative strategy we should consider is the use of preambles to each piece of legislation, adapting a European model.
 This goes against the Westminster model that laws are there primarily to give powers to the executive and that the insertion of statements of the principles upon which the legislation is based is something akin to anathema.
 Considering the ability of our Courts to provide decisions based on the EU's Directives, which already contain fully justiciable preambles, the time may have come to ask what benefits are obtained by following the English parliamentary and legal tradition.
-As EU law is directly applicable by our own courts and a fundamental principle of Scots Law is that it is based on legal principles, there may be advantages to changing course.
+As EU law is directly applicable by our own courts and a fundamental understanding of Scots Law is that it is based on legal principles, there may be advantages to changing course.